CrayLabs/SmartSim/doc/cmdservers.rst

    # .. continue with experiment code ...

-Your experiment should now be connected to the already running command server and all system command, such as obtaining an allocation from Slurm, will now take place on the server (head node) where the command server was started.
+Your experiment should now be connected to the already running command server and all system commands, such as obtaining an allocation from Slurm, will now emit from the server (in this case the head node) where the command server was started.